PHOENIX RISING | THURSDAY, AUGUST 13, 2009

 Summary: the new release of Vertica's columnar database can store several related data elements in a single column.
 Didn't we used to call that a row-oriented database?
 Benefits seem limited.
-Analytical database vendor Vertica yesterday announced its 3.5 release. was skeptical of this notion when Vertica briefed me two weeks ago, and still am today.
+Analytical database vendor Vertica yesterday announced its 3.5 release.
+Vertica offered two responses to my doubts.
+The 3.5

 CUSTOMER EXPERIENCE MATRIX | THURSDAY, AUGUST 6, 2009

 Infusionsoft Pushes the Right Buttons for Small Business Marketing